Robert Boyd (game developer): Cthulhu Saves Christmas

 Zeboyd officially announced Cthulhu Saves Christmas, a prequel to Cthulhu Saves the World, on their personal website on July 29, 2019.
 It was subsequently released on PC on December 23, 2019.
-In the side-scrolling JRPG, Cthulhu teams up with Santa Claus’s granddaughter to stop Jack Frost before Christmas is cancelled forever.
+In the side-scrolling JRPG, Cthulhu teams up with Santa Claus's granddaughter to stop Jack Frost before Christmas is cancelled forever.
 Along the way he fights Krampus, Mari Lwyd, and other “Christmas League of Evil villains” in turn-based combat.
 He also builds “R'lyehtionship” levels with his friends.

 This Way Madness Lies

-This Way Madness Lies is a Shakespeare-themed magical girl RPG that was released on November 10, 2022 for Microsoft Windows.
+This Way Madness Lies is a Shakespeare-themed magical girl role-playing game.
+It was released on November 10, 2022, for Microsoft Windows.